m33tafa/shrinkker/README.md

 ```
 ## Shrinkk URL's
-To shorten or shrinkk an existing long URL you need a shrinkker user with an authentication token.
-If you have that you can shorten a URL with the following call:
+To shorten/shrinkk an existing long URL you need a shrinkker user with an authentication token.
+If you have that you can shorten a URL with the following API request:
 ```
 POST https://your-host/api/url/shrinkk/create HTTP/1.1
 Content-Type: application/json